sandialabs/Spitfire/docs/source/demo/reactors/isothermal_reactors_with_mode_analysis.rst

 Explosive Mode Analysis of Isothermal vs Adiabatic Reactors
 ===========================================================

-*This demo is part of Spitfire, with*\ `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__
+*This demo is part of Spitfire, with* `licensing and copyright info here. <https://github.com/sandialabs/Spitfire/blob/master/license.md>`__

+*Highlights*

-*Highlights* - Simulating the ignition of a hypothetical isothermal reactor - How to compute quantities relevant to explosive mode analysis
+-  Simulating the ignition of a hypothetical isothermal reactor
+-  How to compute quantities relevant to explosive mode analysis
 -  Comparing isothermal (chemical feedback) vs adiabatic (thermal *and* chemical feedback) ignition

 Introduction
 ------------